JoanDidac/Ninja-/README.md

 ## Description

-Shitty game where user must complete 3 randomly selected recipes by shooting ingredients and landing them in the right chef in the given ampount of time.
+Small action game where player must defeat a whole batallion of samurais on his own by using his kunais,powers and movement.

-- There will be three chefs on top of the screen and the player's character will be at the bottom of the canvas.
+- There will be a ninja player in the middle of the screen at the start of the game.
-- Every ingredient that lands in the correct chef will grant 1 additional point.
-- Every ingredient that doesn't land in the correct chef will extract 1 from the live counter.
-- Every ingredient that lands between chefs without crossing paths will also extract 1 from the live counter.
+- Player is able to shoot kunais upwards to kill his enemies.
-- Player will be able to move left and right and go out of canvas re-appearing on the other side.
+- Player is able to move left and right through the canvas and appear on the other side.
+- Player is able to use Smoke-bomb power to teleport to the starting point in the center of the stage.

 ## User stories MVP

 Minimum user stories:

+- usar can see timer with 30 seconds countdown.
+- user can see live counter with 3 lives at start (can be increased by touching or shooting dragons)
 - user can see inicial page with image, start button and instructions.
-- user can move right and left
+- user can move right and left.
-- user can go out of canvas and appear on the other side (left and right)
+- user can go out of canvas and appear on the other side (left and right).
-- screen display 3 "enemies" at the top of the canvas
+- screen displays enemies falling from the sky towards him.
-- user can shoot coloured bullets
+- user can shoot kunais.
-- user should shoot coloured bullets to the enemy assigned with that color
+- user should shoot kunais to dragon in order to gain live points.
-- user wins when 3 bullets reach the correct colored enemy
-- user looses if bullets don't land in the right enemy (wrong color)
+- user wins if he can go 30 seconds without live counter reaching 0.
+- user looses if he is touched by enemy 3 times (may vary depending on the number of lives gained through the game)
 - user can see the recipe with detailed ingredients above each enemy
 - user can see a live counter
-- user looses if 3 bullets fall outside any of the enemies

 ## User stories Backlog

-- convert colored enemies to chefs with pots
-- user should see the current ingredient next to player's character
-- user should see the ingredient flying towards the enemy
-- user should see the ingredient flying past the chefs if x,y don't match
- - ingredients that have been shot should be reintroduced into the array of ingredients
- - each recipe has 3 ingredients
- - if player reaches 10 points wins
- - every 10 items shot Gordon Ramsay shows up and deflects the next ingredient
+-Add sprites to ninja for run-movement (left and right), shoot kunais, Smoke-Bomb power, death and spawn.

 ## File structure